-1 (A) By and for the individual; or 2 (B) By an agent or default surrogate who is acting i 3 compliance with the powers and duties of the 4 agent or default surrogate.
-5 (b) In this chapter, advocacy for the withholding or 6 withdrawal of health care or mental health care from an 7 individual shall not by itself be evidence that an agent or 8 default surrogate, or a potential agent or default surrogate, 9 poses a danger to the individual's well-being.
-10 (c) A petition filed under this section shall include 11 notice of the existence of an advance health-care directive, if 12 applicable, and a copy of the directive shall be provided to the 13 court.
+1 By and for the individual; or (A) 2 By an agent or default surrogate who is acting in (B) 3 compliance with the powers and duties of the 4 agent or default surrogate.
+In this chapter, advocacy for the withholding or 5 (b) withdrawal of health care or mental health care from an 6 individual shall not by itself be evidence that an agent or 7 default surrogate, or a potential agent or default surrogate, 8 poses a danger to the individual's well-being.
+9 10 (c) A petition filed under this section shall include notice of the existence of an advance health-care directive, if 11 applicable, and a copy of the directive shall be provided to the 12 13 court.
 14 (d) A proceeding under this section shall be expedited on 15 motion by any party.
-16 § -27 Construction. (a) Nothing in this chapter shall 17 be construed to authorize mercy killing, assisted suicide, or 18 euthanasia.
-19 (b) This chapter shall not affect other law of this State 20 governing treatment for mental illness of an individual 21 involuntarily committed, or an individual who is the subject of 22 an assisted community order, under chapter 334.
+16 -27 Construction. (a) Nothing in this chapter shall S 17 be construed to authorize mercy killing, assisted suicide, or 18 euthanasia. (b) This chapter shall not affect other law of this State 19 governing treatment for mental illness of an individual 20 21 involuntarily committed, or an individual who is the subject of an assisted community order, under chapter 334.
+22

-- 1 (c) Death of an individual caused by withholding or - 2 withdrawing health care in accordance with this chapter shall - 3 not constitute a suicide or homicide or legally impair or - 4 invalidate a policy of insurance or an annuity providing a death - 5 benefit, notwithstanding any term of the policy or annuity. - 6 (d) Nothing in this chapter shall create a presumption - 7 concerning the intention of an individual who has not created an - 8 advance health-care directive. - 9 (e) An advance health-care directive created before, on, - 10 or after January 1, 2026, shall be interpreted in accordance - 11 with other law of this State, excluding the State's choice-of- - 12 law rules, at the time the directive is implemented. - 13 § -28 Uniformity of application and construction.
-In - 14 applying and construing this chapter, a court may consider the - 15 promotion of uniformity of the law among jurisdictions that - 16 enact it. - 17 § -29 Saving provisions. (a) An advance health-care - 18 directive created before January 1, 2026, shall be valid on - 19 January 1, 2026, if it complies with this chapter or complied at - 20 the time of creation with the law of the state in which it was - 21 created.
+1 (c) Death of an individual caused by withholding or 2 withdrawing health care in accordance with this chapter shall 3 not constitute a suicide or homicide or legally impair or invalidate a policy of insurance or an annuity providing a death 4 5 benefit, notwithstanding any term of the policy or annuity.
+6 (d) Nothing in this chapter shall create a presumption 7 concerning the intention of an individual who has not created an 8 advance health-care directive.
+9 (e) An advance health-care directive created before, on,

+10 or after January 1, 2026, shall be interpreted in accordance 11 with other law of this State, excluding the State's choice-of-12 law rules, at the time the directive is implemented.

+13 § -28 Uniformity of application and construction.
+In 14 applying and construing this chapter, a court may consider the 15 promotion of uniformity of the law among jurisdictions that 16 enact it.

+17 § -29 Saving provisions. (a) An advance health-care 18 directive created before January 1, 2026, shall be valid on 19 January 1, 2026, if it complies with this chapter or complied at 20 the time of creation with the law of the state in which it was 21 created.

-1 (b) This chapter shall not affect the validity or effect 2 of an act done before January 1, 2026.
-3 (c) A person who assumed authority to act as default 4 surrogate before January 1, 2026, may continue to act as default 5 surrogate until the individual for whom the default surrogate is 6 acting regains capacity to make health-care decisions or the 7 default surrogate is disqualified, whichever occurs first.
+(b) This chapter shall not affect the validity or effect of an act done before January 1, 2026.

+3 (c) A person who assumed authority to act as default 4 surrogate before January 1, 2026, may continue to act as default 5 surrogate until the individual for whom the default surrogate is 6 acting regains capacity to make health-care decisions or the 7 default surrogate is disgualified, whichever occurs first.

 8 § -30 Transitional provision.
 This chapter applies to 9 an advance health-care directive created before, on, or after 10 January 1, 2026."

-11 SECTION 3.
-Section 321-23.6, Hawaii Revised Statutes, is 12 amended to read as follows: 13 "§321-23.6 Rapid identification documents. (a) The 14 department shall adopt rules for emergency medical services that 15 shall include: 16 (1) Uniform methods of rapidly identifying an [adult 17 person, individual who is an adult or emancipated 18 minor, who has certified, or for whom has been 19 certified, in a written "comfort care only" document 20 that the [person] individual or, consistent with 21 chapter [ 327E, ], the [ person's guardian, agent, 22 or] individual's surrogate directs emergency medical
+SECTION 3.
+Section 321-23.6, Hawaii Revised Statutes, is amended to read as follows:

+13 "§321-23.6 Rapid identification documents. (a) The 14 department shall adopt rules for emergency medical services that 15 shall include: